Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Introduction

-The ionosphere/thermosphere (hereafter I/T) is a similarly transitional region in the Earth's upper atmosphere, in which the gas is ionized by incident solar radiation.
+The ionosphere/thermosphere (hereafter I/T) is a similarly transitional region in the Earth's upper atmosphere, in which the gas is ionized to varying degrees by incident solar radiation.
 It encompasses the same physical transitions as those occurring in the chromosphere.
 In this paper we use the term I/T to denote that region of the Earth's upper atmosphere between about 80-600 km altitudes.
 The word ``thermosphere" technically denotes a distinct region based on the temperature profile of the neutral component of the upper atmosphere.
 The word ``ionosphere" refers to the ionized component of the gas in the upper atmosphere, usually in the same 80-600 km altitude region.
 Thus, I/T includes both the neutral and ionized constituent parts of the weakly ionized mixture.
-The I/T is continually driven, from below by the mesosphere, and from above by the magnetosphere.
+The I/T is bounded below by the mesosphere, and above by the magnetosphere, and as a result it is driven continually from above and below.
 Understanding how the many various forcing mechanisms interact to cause variability in the I/T system remains a major challenge.